MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/progress-controls.md

 ---
-Description: A progress control provides feedback to the user that a long-running operation is underway.
+description: A progress control provides feedback to the user that a long-running operation is underway.
 title: Guidelines for progress controls ms.assetid: FD53B716-C43D-408D-8B07-522BC1F3DF9D
 label: Progress controls